SaraMWillis/HPC_Examples/PBS_Array_Jobs/ReadMe.md

 # Read Me

+_This repository is still a work in progress and may have half-finished thoughts/poor documentation/inconsistencies.
+I'm working on cleaning this up_

 ## About
 Figuring out effective ways to submit large numbers of jobs can be frustrating.
 This repository is designed to try to help implement different techniques to run jobs as arrays/in parallel.
 They are written for submission with PBS scheduling software on University of Arizona's HPC.